douwest/angular-assessment/README.md

 purpose, I want to use the async pipe whenever possible in combination with an Observable so my subscription is managed for me.

-I did not complete the RXJS reactive state bonus part completely, I started and got some way there, but got stuck on an error in the dev console and decided I spent enough time on the assessment (6 hrs).
+I did not complete the RXJS reactive state bonus part completely, I started and got some way there, but got stuck when trying to retrieve the state from my custom state service.
+I could update it, and when logging the correct values came out, but somewhere I missed something that made the data not end up in the component.
 It is available under the branch `reactive-state`, if you are curious what I did there.

 Thank you for taking the time to review my assessment!